 A trademark is a word, phrase, symbol, design, sound, or combination that distinguishes one good/service from another.
 The Google® logo, McDonald’s I’m Lovin’ It® , and Tiffany’s distinct eggshell blue are all examples of popular trademarks.

 Choosing a trademark that is good for your business depends on a few factors, such as the trademark’s strength, its connection to the goods/services you’re offering, and its ability to be registered.
 Ultimately, it’s your decision – just make sure there’s not another mark in use that consumers could confuse with yours.

 What is the first step after I choose a trademark?

 Before you start selling products or fill out registration forms, make sure that your mark will not be confusingly similar to another mark.
 Trademark attorneys can help with this process, or you can start the search process on your own.
-Using the Trademark Electronic Search System (TESS) as your jumping off point, you can search for marks that might look like yours.
+Using the USPTO’s Trademark Search as your jumping off point, you can search for marks that might look like yours.

 How much does it cost to have trademark protection?

 Trademark cost changes depending on the type of registration, as well as the amount of trademark classes you want your registration to cover.
 Common law trademarks cost $0, state registration varies from jurisdiction to jurisdiction, and the USPTO registration starts at $250 per trademark class.

 Yes!
 Northwest offers a comprehensive federal trademark registration service that includes an attorney review of your application, a clearance check, submission of application, monitoring of deadlines, responding to procedural office actions, and our expert customer support – for only $249 (plus the USPTO filing fee)!

 Want to know more?
 Learn about our trademark service process.